 Leaving Lillooet heading upwards and westward towards Pemberton

-The highway is generally in good conditions with lots of twists, turns and ups & downs as it crawls into the coastal mountains towards Pemberton.
-On one of our trips through here with a Toyota 4x4 truck, the head gasket blew climbing out of Lillooet.
+The highway is generally in good condition with lots of twists, turns and ups & downs as it crawls into the coastal mountains towards Pemberton.
 Do be sure your vehicle is in good condition with lots of coolant in the radiator!

 Approaching the coastal mountains